Adirondack visitor centers: we're here to welcome you

 Did you know?

-The Adirondack Park is the largest park - state or national - on the mainland United States.
+The Adirondack Park is the largest park - state or national - in the contiguous United States.
 The Adirondack Park is a unique patchwork of private and public lands administered by the New York State Department of Environmental Conservation and the Adirondack Park Agency.

-Since there are 42 points of entrance into the Park, admission is free.
-Fees are charged for using public campgrounds and day use areas within the Park.
+Since there are dozens of points of entrance into the Park, admission is free.
+Fees are charged for using public campgrounds and day use areas within the park.
 Backcountry camping, hiking, and most public boat launches are free.
 There is never a charge for enjoying the ever-changing panorama of mountains, lakes, and deep green forests of the Adirondacks.